 What does the consequence policy look like?

 The consequence policies adjust as students matriculate from underclassmen (freshmen and sophomores) to upperclassmen (juniors and seniors).
 Underclassmen follow a similar Kickboard merits/demerits system found in our middle schools that lead to detention.
 Upperclassmen do not earn merits/demerits, but may earn detention for egregious behaviors.
-The suspension policy is similar to ones found in our middle schools.
-Scholars are required to abide by the SA Honor Code, which means they are honorable and honest, on and off school campus.
+Scholars are required to abide by the SA Honor Code, which means they are well-behaved, honorable and honest, on and off school campus.
 Scholars who observe violations of our Honor Code are expected to come forward.
 Those who witness violations but do not come forward are also subject to disciplinary action.